Mitsubishi Challenger used • 6 cars price-checked by AutoUncle

 • VW Tiguan

-Evaluating the option of an electric car?
+Pondering the adoption of an electric car?

 Not fixed on the Mitsubishi Challenger?
 Here are some electric options in the same segment::